Friday, July 5, 2024

 "Who is using who?
 I am getting free drugs.
 So, I think of it the other way around."

-"Well, that makes a little sense.
+"Well, that makes sense.
 But you do not feel used?"

 "I'm a grown woman capable of making my own decisions.
 I fully understand who I am and what I want.
 That's not being used.
 I can stop when I want."